 Tunda Vala

 This volcanic gorge had breathtaking views from atop, on the way down there was a group of Angolans having a party by the river, with a makeshift DJ and loudspeakers.
 They had their drink bottles immersed in the river, that way the cold water kept them chilled.
-I was invited to join in, although my lack of portuguese made it difficult to communicate.
+Sadly, my lack of Portuguese language made it difficult to communicate.

 The Mucubal